 Instructional Design Production

-This course focuses on the application of a systematic process of instructional design, namely the concepts and procedure for analyzing, designing, developing, and evaluating successful instruction.
+Instructional Design Production focuses on the application of a systematic process of instructional design, namely the concepts and procedure for analyzing, designing, developing, and evaluating successful instruction.

 Measurement and Evaluation

-Types of Evaluation
+Foundations of Measurement and Evaluation

 Foundations of Measurement and Evaluation focuses on assessment validity, constructing reliable test instruments, identifying appropriate item and instrument types, qualitative data collection tools and techniques, and conducting a formative and summative evaluation for an instruction product or program.

 Evaluation Methodology and Instrumentation